xadazhii/NetlinkSockets/README.md

 # 🔗 USB Monitor using Netlink

-USB Monitor is an advanced desktop application for Linux, developed in C++ and Qt, providing real-time tracking of USB device connections and disconnections.
+USB Monitor is desktop application for Linux, developed in C++ and Qt, providing real-time tracking of USB device connections and disconnections.
 It's designed to be highly efficient and deliver detailed information.

 The key to its uniqueness is the use of **Netlink sockets**.
 This offers a fast, direct communication channel between the Linux kernel and user-space applications.
 Thanks to Netlink, USB Monitor gets immediate notifications about device events as soon as they occur.
 This is far more efficient than older methods that relied on constantly scanning `dmesg` system logs or `/sys` files.